 Table of Contents_

 If you have recently purchased a top electric scooter, you may be wondering how to store it for the winter or during the rainy season.
-Don’t worry.
-We are here to simplify the process.
+Alternatively, if you want to know how to haul an electric scooter or where to park a scooter while you’re out and about, those are other guides to read.
+For now, we are here to simplify the process of eScooter storage.

-Unless you live in Florida or another area that is temperate the whole year-round, you will have to store your electric scooter once in a while.
-Proper storage is important so you won’t run into such problems that require taking off the belt cog on your e-scooter.
+Unless you live in Florida or another area that is temperate the whole year round, you will have to store your electric scooter once in a while.
+Proper storage is important so you won’t run into such problems that require taking off the belt cog on your e-scooter or removing the electric scooter headline bulb for replacement.

 Here are some tips and guidelines to help you successfully store your electric scooter in the event of inclement weather, severe winters, or for any other reason.